hashkat/hashkat/docs/tutorial09.md

 ![Visualization](/img/tutorial09_with_other_follow/visualization.png =1x  "Visualization")

 ## Compare and Contrast

+Looking at these two visualizations, we can draw several conclusions.
+We can see from the visualization of the network without the other follow methods that the network looks almost exactly the same as the one created in **Tutorial 4** for the Classic Barabasi configuration.
+This makes sense since the only major change made to the network was the implementation of retweets, which wouldn't affect how agents connect with one another in this simulation since following via retweets was disabled.
+The visualization for the network with the other follow methods, however, showed a must more deeply connected network.
+With agents free to not only just make that one *Barabasi connnection*, but other connections through followback and following via retweets as well, agents were able to make much more connections with one another, allowing for the creation of a much more realistic network.

 ## Next Steps

 With the completion of this tutorial, you are now familiar with all of the possible manners in which agents can connect with one another in #k@.
-We've also enabled retweeting for the first time in this tutorial.
+The followback and following via retweets method of following discussed in this tutorial are essential applications of hashkat, and their presence in network simulations are necessary for them to be authentic.
+We've enabled retweeting for the first time in this tutorial.
 Proceed to the next tutorial where we use these retweets that we are now accustomed to to discover the most popular tweet in a given network simulation.